apihub/apihub/docs/api/manage_teams.rst

 Retrieving all teams for the signed user
 ----------------------------------------

 Once you're logged in, it is possible to retrieve all the teams.
-Backstage takes advantage of the token to identify the user and find the teams.
+ApiHub takes advantage of the token to identify the user and find the teams.

 Resource URL
 ============